SuzzukiW/SuzzukiW/README.md

 ### Recent Projects

-- DS 210 Graph Analysis Project
+- A Graph Analysis Project
-- DS 121 Course Website
-- A Brand New Website (hopefully) for BU School of Law
+- A Course Website
+- Project LawScape
+- Neural Network Experiments & Exploration

 ### Something I try to use